 We all know that it is preferable to prevent, rather than cure a problem, and there are ways in which damage from impacts can be prevented or minimised.
 For instance, Column Guards can be fitted around upright supports to give them a degree of protection from damage by fork lift trucks and the like, and racking protection is available in the form of metal barriers which are designed to protect the ends of the racking frame from vehicles or plant that may be travelling along the aisles.
-Pallet Racking Systems will be pleased to help you if you are interested in installing warehouse racking protection.
+Pallet Racking Systems are here to help you if you are interested in installing warehouse racking protection.

 Once pallet racking damage has occurred, the prime consideration must always be the preservation of the safe working environment.
 This means that where a component suffers significant damage remedial action should be taken straight away.
 Particular attention should be paid to the main bracing pieces that connect the front uprights to the upright supports at the back of the pallet racking, as these components are fundamental to the overall strength of the installation.
 Damage to these must always be treated as urgent, and the goods stored in the affected area should be unloaded as soon as the damage is identified.

 In any case, if damage is such that the shape of a component has been distorted, or a fixing bolt or similar part has broken, these parts it must be replaced.
 Similarly, broken welds must be replaced without delay.

 In some cases it may not be easy to decide whether or not the damage is so significant as to require immediate replacement, and in these cases our experts at Pallet Racking Systems will be pleased to advise you, contact us today.